oa-333/elog/README.md

 So one URL is piped into another URL.
 The outer URL results in a log target that is added to the global list of log targets, while the inner URL generates a private log target that is managed by the outer log target.

-ELog has 3 predefined asynchronous log targets:
+ELog has 4 predefined asynchronous log targets:

 - Deferred (mutex, condition variable, logging thread)
 - Queued (deferred + periodic wake-up due to timeout/queue-size)
 - Quantum (lock free ring buffer)
+- Multi-Quantum (lock free ring buffer per thread, experimental)

 The deferred log target uses a simple logging thread with a queue guarded by a mutex.
 The logging thread is woken up for each logged message.
 The deferred log target has no special parameters.